• Skip to primary navigation

 It goes without saying that computing plays a critical role in many industries today.
 From cloud edge technology to public premises, computing has completely changed how different companies work.

-However, as more and more companies and businesses embrace the digital wave, it’s becoming clearer that there is a big need for the companies to protect sensitive business information such as data and IP.
+However, as more and more companies and businesses embrace the digital wave, it’s becoming clearer that there is a big need for companies to protect sensitive business information such as data and IP.
 Not only are these seeking transparency for their systems, but they are also looking to take full control of their security systems.

 Today, cloud computing is mainly focused on encrypting data that is either in transit or at rest.
 However, encrypting data that’s currently in use has proved to be a daunting task for many technicians and engineers alike.